 Even with the support from equine rescues and groups like the AAEP, finding a solution for the unwanted and neglected horse problem remains a challenge for equine practitioners and the industry in general.

 "There is no definitive answer," Lenz said.
 "In a perfect world, all welfare solutions would be based on science, such as (the horses') health and biological function (as opposed to emotion) and we wouldn't have to waste time mollycoddling the public trying to convince them slaughter really is 'humane euthanasia'.
 In reality, though, science is often ignored if society believes something is wrong.
 This really makes it really a pain in the ass to try and get these slaughterhouses built."
-Lenz adds that he believes emotions often take over because society views animal welfare as a moral issue rather than a scientific issue, and they tend to be quick to blame when someone is killing caring for animals differently than they would.
+Lenz adds that he believes emotions often take over because society views animal welfare as a moral issue rather than a scientific issue, and they tend to be quick to blame when someone is

 "We must learn to accept that there is a societal aspect to horse care and use, and also that different perspectives are valid, er, well, except the anti-slaughter one" he continued.